 Written By Jose Philip, Singapore

-Jose is currently serving as an Evangelist and Apologist with Ravi Zacharias International Ministries (Asia-Pacific).
-He also lectures on Apologetics, Christian Ethics, and Gospel & Culture in Seminaries and Bible Schools in Singapore and Malaysia.
+Jose is an Evangelist and Apologist.
+He also lectures on Apologetics, Christian Ethics, and Gospel & Culture at Singapore Bible College, Baptist Theological Seminary and Bible College Malaysia.

 Jesus is easily the most influential person to have ever lived.
 He is also, possibly, the most enigmatic figure in human history.
 Talk to anyone and you will find that the vast majority actually do have something to say about Jesus, with a sizeable number choosing to believe the sensational (or the stereotypical) and not necessarily the truth.
 Hardly anyone in human history has attracted such controversy concerning his or her identity as Jesus has, and continues to.

 What is also certain is that no one has bridged the chasms that divide humanity as Jesus has, and yet He had a very humble beginning.
 Luke 2:8 records that His mother “wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn”.

 But, is that really where the story begins?

 According to John, one of Jesus’ first followers, the story of Jesus predates time (John 1:1-3, John 1:14)!
 Jesus’ story did not begin in an inn in Bethlehem; Jesus was with God “in the beginning” (John 1:2)—before the world was created and time existed—and “Through him all things were made” (John 1:3).